Medicines & Supplements A to Z > Tranexamic acid

 What is Tranexamic Acid for?

 Tranexamic Acid is an antifibrinolytic that helps with blood clotting and prevents prolonged bleeding.
-It can therefore can be used to manage menorrhagia (heavy bleeding during menstruation), hereditary angioedema, and bleeding.
+It therefore can be used to manage menorrhagia (heavy bleeding during menstruation), hereditary angioedema, and bleeding.

 How to use it?